There are a few stigmas when it comes to being or having an only child.

 It might not seem like a lot, but each additional person can add quite a bit more washing to your laundry basket.
 And it’s not just clothes.
 It’s towels and bedding too.
 Plus, add in any extracurricular activities and uniforms.
 You’ve got your own version of Mount Everest right there in your laundry!

 It’s easy to find a babysitter for one child.

 Need someone to look after your child for a few hours or overnight?
 Easy.
 Two of your children, I guess that’s doable too.
-But finding someone to look after three or more children at once can be a real struggle.
-I’ve got friends that need to organise somewhere different for each of their kids just so they can have a date night.
+But finding someone to look after lots of kids at once can be a real struggle.
+I’ve got close friends that need to organise somewhere different for each of their kids just so they can have a date night or attend social events.
 No thanks!